NuxiNL/cloudabi/docs/cloudabi.md

             The lock that will be
             released while waiting.

-            The lock will be reacquired
+            The lock will be re-acquired
             for writing when the condition
             variable triggers.